Illyrians: Warfare

 The history of Illyrian warfare and weaponry spanned from around the 10th century BC up to the 1st century AD in the region defined by the Ancient Greek and Roman historians as Illyria.
 It concerns the armed conflicts of the Illyrian tribes and their kingdoms in the Balkan Peninsula and the Italian Peninsula as well as their pirate activity in the Adriatic Sea within the Mediterranean Sea.

 The Illyrians were a notorious seafaring people with a strong reputation for piracy especially common during the regency of king Agron and later queen Teuta.
 They used fast and maneuverable ships of types known as lembus and liburna which were subsequently used by the Ancient Macedonians and Romans.
-Livy described the Illyrians along the Liburnians and Istrians as nations of savages in general noted for their piracy.
+Livy described the Illyrians along with the Liburnians and Istrians as nations of savages in general noted for their piracy.

 Illyria appears in Greco-Roman historiography from the 4th century BC.
 Illyrians were regarded as bloodthirsty, unpredictable, turbulent, and warlike by Ancient Greeks and Romans.
 They were seen as savages on the edge of their world.
 Polybius (3rd century BC) wrote: "the Romans had freed the Greeks from the enemies of all mankind".
 According to the Romans, the Illyrians were tall and well-built.
 Herodianus writes that "Pannonians are tall and strong always ready for a fight and to face danger but slow witted".
 Illyrian rulers wore bronze torques around their necks.

 Apart from conflicts between Illyrians and neighbouring nations and tribes, numerous wars were recorded among Illyrian tribes too.